lbeehler/github-practice/README.md

 # github-practice
-A repo for practicing the basics of using git and GitHub
+A stupid thing for practicing the basics of using git and GitHub